This tutorial was updated on 2018-10-01 for the final release of Mojave

 We’ve added this to the config file instead of to the VM’s args directly.
 If we were to add it to the VM’s args, then when Proxmox constructs its call to KVM to launch the VM, the device definition would appear before the pve-q35.cfg file is included, which defines the USB busses.
 However, the device definition must appear after the definition of the USB bus that it refers to.

-Note that this file is whitespace-sensitive, make you you don’t add any blank lines that have extraneous spaces on them.
+Note that this file is whitespace-sensitive, make sure you don’t add any blank lines that have extraneous spaces on them.

 Stop the VM and start it again to pick up this new keyboard config.
 It should now boot into Clover.

-Press enter to boot the “Boot macOS Install from Install macOS 10.14 Beta” entry and the installer should appear.
+Press enter to boot the “Boot macOS Install from Install macOS Mojave” entry and the installer should appear.
 Choose your language.

 Our virtual hard drive needs to be erased/formatted before we can install to it, so select the Disk Utility option.
 Follow the steps below to format the disk: